bluz71/vim-mistfly-statusline/README.md

 _mistfly statusline_ supports the [Coc](https://github.com/neoclide/coc.nvim)
 plugin.

-The `mistflyWithCocStatus` option specifies whether to indicate the presence of the Coc diagnostics in the current buffer via the defined `mistflyDiagnosticSymbol` (the Unicode `U+2716` `✖` symbol by default).
+The `mistflyWithCocStatus` option specifies whether to indicate the presence of the Coc diagnostics in the current buffer.
 If enabled, the status will be displayed in the left-side section of the _statusline_.

 By default, Coc errors will **not** be indicated.